CharlyCst/coral/tools/readme.md

 {{host-architecture}}: The host target triple.
 {{absolute-build-path}}: an absolute path to a build folder.
 ```

+The host architecture can be looked up with `rustc +stable --version --verbose`.

 **4] Build & install the toolchain**